slowjams/AWS/Demystifying AWS.md

 * Since EC2 is AZ Reliant, all related network, persistent storage (EBS etc) are per AZ.
 So if an AZ in AWS experience major issues, it impacts all of those things
 * Restart an EC2 instance, the instance will be on the same host; Stop an EC2 instance and start it (different than restarting) will result the instance in a different host (still in same AZ)

+# EC2 Placement Group

+Background knowledge: Each rach has its own network and power source

+1. `Cluster`: instances are placed into **same rack** (same AZ of course) in datacentre, often same host, so lowest latency and 10Gbps speed communication between instances.
+However, it offer little resilient as if the physical fails all instances are down.
+When you create a cluster group, you don't specify an AZ, it is the first instance being placed into a AZ then the AZ is locked for further placements.
+Only certain supported instance type can be used with this cluter placement group

+2. `Spread`: maximize resilient by placing each instance into **distict rack** across mutiple AZs (each instance runs from a different rack.
+Inside a same AZ, each difference still run on different rack).
+For example, you want to lauch 6 instances, then 3 (a, b, c) instances are in AZA, 3 (d, e, f) instances are in AZB, for instance in same AZ, each instance are placed into distict rack physical hardware, so that if one fails e.g `a`'s rack's physical machine got power down, the rest of 2 instances (b, c) are still working.
+Spread placement has a limit of **maximum 7 instance per AZ**.
+Not supported for Dedicated Instances or Hosts

+3. `Partition`: similar to Spread, but it is **maximum 7 partition group per AZ**, inside a artition group, you can lauch as many as instance you want.
+Each partition group has its  own rack.
+You can choose the partition to lauch an instance or auto placed

 # EC2 Categories

 example instance type: `R5dn.8xlarge`: